 Different commentators – such as former county archaeologist, Raymond Lamb, and James Corrie, the author of the RCAHMS inventory – have taken divergent views on which of the Cairns was which, and which mound had been the subject of Goodfellow’s excavations.
 However, our fieldwork shows beyond doubt that Goodfellow excavated The Cairns on the north side of the Windwick Bay – the site of our current project.

 Subsequently, parts of the archaeological remains were encountered in the mid-20th century when the current landowner’s father accidentally uncovered a narrow opening to what appeared to be a large voided chamber.

-The official archives for the site previously listed The Cairns as a mound of indeterminate nature and it was only with the recent work described here that more sense could be made of what the remains at The Cairns actually represent.
+The official archives for the site previously listed The Cairns as a mound of indeterminate nature and it was only due to the recent archaeological work that more sense could be made of what the remains at The Cairns actually represent.

-In 2003 Martin and his team conducted geophysical surveys at The Cairns and other locations in an effort to rediscover a number of souterrain-type structures on South Ronaldsay which were briefly mentioned in 19th and early 20th century accounts of South Ronaldsay.
+In 2003, Martin and his team conducted geophysical surveys on the site, and other locations, in an effort to rediscover a number of souterrain-type structures, which were briefly mentioned in 19th and early 20th century accounts of South Ronaldsay.

 These indicated a vast wealth of remains lurked within the low, but extensive, mound.
 It was not until 2006 that resources were built up to undertake exploratory excavation work.